sipeed/sipeed_wiki/docs/hardware/en/tang/Tang-Nano-Doc/questions.md

 Make sure there are 2 `converter` and 1 `COM` device, this means the debugger works well.

 ![tang_bl702_device_convertor](./../../../zh/tang/Tang-Nano-Doc/assets/qusetions/tang_bl702_device_convertor.png)

+The debugger can be used for Jtag and UART, when using its uart function, Jtag is disabled.
+To solve this, replug the TypeC cable of your board to disconnect the uart connection.

 ### Only 2 `converter` devices